wso2/docs-mi/en/docs/get-started/quick-start-guide.md

 ### Option 1: Use the Visual Studio Code

-Use one of the following two options to build and run the project:

-**Using the Command Palette**

-1. Click on the Command Palette on the top of the VS Code.
-2. Type `>` to show the available commands.
-3. Select **MI: Build and Run**.

-**Using the Build and Run icon**

 Click the **Build and Run** icon located in the top right corner of VS Code.

 <a href="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/build-and-run.png"><img src="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/build-and-run.png" alt="Build and run" width="25%"></a>